Skip to main content

 How long does Brazil e-Visa processing take from Dubai?

-Standard Brazil e-Visa processing takes 24 to 72 hours for a complete, accurate application submitted through the official Brazilian government portal.
-During peak periods such as Carnival season (January to February), processing can take up to 5 business days.
-There is no express or priority processing option.
+The Brazil eVisa (US, Canadian and Australian citizens) is officially processed in up to 10 working days, though complete, accurate applications are often approved faster.
+During peak periods such as Carnival (January to February), allow the full window.
+There is no express or priority option.
 OraVisa recommends applying at least 2 weeks before travel, and 6 to 8 weeks before Carnival.
+Consular-sticker applicants (most UAE residents) should allow longer and book the embassy interview well ahead.

 Is the Brazil e-Visa fee refundable if rejected?

-No. The Brazil e-Visa fee of USD 80 is non-refundable if your application is rejected.
+No. The Brazil eVisa fee of USD 80.90 is non-refundable if your application is rejected.
 This is one of the key reasons OraVisa recommends having your application reviewed by a professional before submission.
 Common rejection causes — photograph specification errors, name mismatches, and passport number mistakes — are entirely avoidable with a pre-submission check.

 Are there any hidden fees for Brazil visa from Dubai?

-No hidden fees apply to the Brazil e-Visa when applying through the official government portal.
-The only mandatory government cost is USD 80 per person.
-Optional additional costs include digital passport photographs (AED 20 to 35) and travel insurance (AED 150 to 350).
-If you use a professional visa service like OraVisa, a service fee applies for document review and application guidance, but this is always quoted transparently upfront.
+For the eVisa (US, Canadian and Australian citizens) there are no hidden fees when applying through the official portal — the only mandatory government cost is USD 80.90 per person, with no VFS or consulate charge.
+Consular-sticker applicants (most UAE residents) instead pay the Brazilian Embassy's reciprocity-based fee, which varies by nationality — verify it with the embassy.
+Optional costs on any route include digital passport photographs (AED 20 to 35) and travel insurance (AED 150 to 350).
+If you use a professional visa service like OraVisa, a service fee applies, always quoted transparently upfront.

 Can I pay the Brazil visa fee in AED?